The House Plan Shop

 Luxury house plans with European accents

-Not interested in a tour de Europe?
+European style not your thing?
 If you prefer traditional American architecture, read about our colonial house plans.

 European house plans: Tudor style